Harbour of Deception

 For many years, False Harbour has lured mariners to its rocky and dangerous shores.

-While today's mariners rely on GPS (Global Positioning System) and radar to navigate the seas and coastlines, mariners of the nineteenth and early twentieth centuries depended on navigational aids on land, including lighthouses, harbour lights and foghorns.
+While today's mariners rely on GPS (Global Positioning System) and radar to navigate the seas and coastlines, mariners of the nineteenth and early twentieth centuries depended on navigational aids on land, including lighthouses,

 Storms, fog, and human error, resulted in many shipwrecks along this treacherous coastline.
-Today small pieces of coal, their edges rounded by the surf, are
+Today small pieces of coal, their edges rounded by the surf, are still found on the rocky beach at the end of the point, where many of these unfortunate vessels ran aground.

 City of Monticello (Novembver 10, 1900)